 Effective catalogue design must be inspiring, informative and legible, with easy to understand typography and good quality photography.

-Trodat were so pleased with our 2006/07 catalogue design that we have produced it ever since.
+Trodat were so pleased with the catalogue we designed for them back in 2006/07 that we have produced it ever since.
 The market-leading stamp making business were keen for us to take the lead on creating their future publications which featured several new products.
 Renewed annually, the catalogues are a great way to drive traffic to the website in order to increase sales.
 Trodat required a corporate, modern and clean design style, and we took a fresh approach to the layouts, creating several options for the client, before developing layouts to the chosen design.

-The catalogue design produced for Trodat uses a grid structure which supports a variety of styles for pages, from technically-detailed to more image-focused advert-style spreads.
+The design we produced for Trodat uses a grid structure which supports a variety of styles for pages, from technically detailed to more image-focused advert style spreads.
 We used a full colour design throughout to echo the high quality full colour technology used within the custom stamp products themselves, whilst maintaining the brand look using the royal blue and red as the leading hues.

 The team at Trodat were so pleased with the outcome that they asked us to produce their next catalogue design.